gatity/camunda-csharp-client/csharp-client/docs/DecisionDefinitionApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new DecisionDefinitionApi(httpClient, config, httpClientHandler);
-            var sortBy = sortBy_example;  // string | Sort the results lexicographically by a given criterion.
-Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = sortOrder_example;  // string | Sort the results in a given order.
+            var sortBy = "category";  // string | Sort the results lexicographically by a given criterion.
+Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = "asc";  // string | Sort the results in a given order.
 Values may be asc for ascending order or desc for descending order.
 Must be used in conjunction with the sortBy parameter. (optional) var firstResult = 56;  // int? | Pagination of results.
 Specifies the index of the first result to return. (optional) var maxResults = 56;  // int? | Pagination of results.
 Specifies the maximum number of results to return.
-Will return less results if there are no more results left. (optional) var decisionDefinitionId = decisionDefinitionId_example;  // string | Filter by decision definition id. (optional) var decisionDefinitionIdIn = decisionDefinitionIdIn_example;  // string | Filter by decision definition ids. (optional) var name = name_example;  // string | Filter by decision definition name. (optional) var nameLike = nameLike_example;  // string | Filter by decision definition names that the parameter is a substring of. (optional) var deploymentId = deploymentId_example;  // string | Filter by the deployment the id belongs to. (optional) var deployedAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter by the deploy time of the deployment the decision definition belongs to.
-Only selects decision definitions that have been deployed after (exclusive) a specific time. (optional) var deployedAt = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter by the deploy time of the deployment the decision definition belongs to.
-Only selects decision definitions that have been deployed at a specific time (exact match). (optional) var key = key_example;  // string | Filter by decision definition key, i.e., the id in the DMN 1.0 XML.
-Exact match. (optional) var keyLike = keyLike_example;  // string | Filter by decision definition keys that the parameter is a substring of. (optional) var category = category_example;  // string | Filter by decision definition category.
-Exact match. (optional) var categoryLike = categoryLike_example;  // string | Filter by decision definition categories that the parameter is a substring of. (optional) var version = 56;  // int? | Filter by decision definition version. (optional) var latestVersion = true;  // bool? | Only include those decision definitions that are latest versions.
-Value may only be `true`, as `false` is the default behavior. (optional) var resourceName = resourceName_example;  // string | Filter by the name of the decision definition resource.
-Exact match. (optional) var resourceNameLike = resourceNameLike_example;  // string | Filter by names of those decision definition resources that the parameter is a substring of. (optional) var decisionRequirementsDefinitionId = decisionRequirementsDefinitionId_example;  // string | Filter by the id of the decision requirements definition this decision definition belongs to. (optional) var decisionRequirementsDefinitionKey = decisionRequirementsDefinitionKey_example;  // string | Filter by the key of the decision requirements definition this decision definition belongs to. (optional) var withoutDecisionRequirementsDefinition = true;  // bool? | Only include decision definitions which does not belongs to any decision requirements definition.
-Value may only be `true`, as `false` is the default behavior. (optional) var tenantIdIn = tenantIdIn_example;  // string | Filter by a comma-separated list of `Strings`.
+Will return less results if there are no more results left. (optional) var decisionDefinitionId = "decisionDefinitionId_example";  // string | Filter by decision definition id. (optional) var decisionDefinitionIdIn = "decisionDefinitionIdIn_example";  // string | Filter by decision definition ids. (optional) var name = "name_example";  // string | Filter by decision definition name. (optional) var nameLike = "nameLike_example";  // string | Filter by decision definition names that the parameter is a substring of. (optional) var deploymentId = "deploymentId_example";  // string | Filter by the deployment the id belongs to. (optional) var deployedAfter = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime? | Filter by the deploy time of the deployment the decision definition belongs to.
+Only selects decision definitions that have been deployed after (exclusive) a specific time. (optional) var deployedAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime? | Filter by the deploy time of the deployment the decision definition belongs to.
+Only selects decision definitions that have been deployed at a specific time (exact match). (optional) var key = "key_example";  // string | Filter by decision definition key, i.e., the id in the DMN 1.0 XML.
+Exact match. (optional) var keyLike = "keyLike_example";  // string | Filter by decision definition keys that the parameter is a substring of. (optional) var category = "category_example";  // string | Filter by decision definition category.
+Exact match. (optional) var categoryLike = "categoryLike_example";  // string | Filter by decision definition categories that the parameter is a substring of. (optional) var version = 56;  // int? | Filter by decision definition version. (optional) var latestVersion = true;  // bool? | Only include those decision definitions that are latest versions.
+Value may only be `true`, as `false` is the default behavior. (optional) var resourceName = "resourceName_example";  // string | Filter by the name of the decision definition resource.
+Exact match. (optional) var resourceNameLike = "resourceNameLike_example";  // string | Filter by names of those decision definition resources that the parameter is a substring of. (optional) var decisionRequirementsDefinitionId = "decisionRequirementsDefinitionId_example";  // string | Filter by the id of the decision requirements definition this decision definition belongs to. (optional) var decisionRequirementsDefinitionKey = "decisionRequirementsDefinitionKey_example";  // string | Filter by the key of the decision requirements definition this decision definition belongs to. (optional) var withoutDecisionRequirementsDefinition = true;  // bool? | Only include decision definitions which does not belongs to any decision requirements definition.
+Value may only be `true`, as `false` is the default behavior. (optional) var tenantIdIn = "tenantIdIn_example";  // string | Filter by a comma-separated list of `Strings`.
 A decision definition must have one of the given tenant ids. (optional) var withoutTenantId = true;  // bool? | Only include decision definitions which belong to no tenant.
 Value can effectively only be `true`, as `false` is the default behavior. (optional) var includeDecisionDefinitionsWithoutTenantId = true;  // bool? | Include decision definitions which belong to no tenant.
 Can be used in combination with `tenantIdIn`.
-Value may only be `true`, as `false` is the default behavior. (optional) var versionTag = versionTag_example;  // string | Filter by the version tag. (optional) var versionTagLike = versionTagLike_example;  // string | Filter by the version tags of those decision definition resources that the parameter is a substring of. (optional)
+Value may only be `true`, as `false` is the default behavior. (optional) var versionTag = "versionTag_example";  // string | Filter by the version tag. (optional) var versionTagLike = "versionTagLike_example";  // string | Filter by the version tags of those decision definition resources that the parameter is a substring of. (optional)

             try
             {